szaumoor/ZSTweaks/README.md

 **Component 1380:** Make Chaos and Entropy grant 1/2 APR each and improve them slightly.

 My first move whenever I used Haer'Dalis was to give him swords that granted him extra attacks.
 These are his personal swords, so it feels wrong to not use them.
-This makes it more appealing to use, now he will have 3 APR when dual wielding by default.
+This makes it more appealing to use, now he will have 3 APR when dual wielding by default, and both have a speed factor of 0.

 Additionally, it makes Entropy cause 6 poison damage, on a Save vs. Death at -1 instead of 3 with a save without penalties or bonuses, and it makes Chaos reduce the struck opponent's Save vs. Death by 1 for 2 rounds.
 They both gain a speed factor of 0 and can hit targets immune to +2 weapons, like balors.

+Chaos is also now similarly restricted to Tieflings, much like Entropy, and according to the description.

 **Component 1480:** Make Yoshimo's Katana slightly more unique and powerful